Have questions? We're here.

 Your first stop will be the iconic Mount Kirkjufell, a favorite among photographers and known to many as a filming location for the TV show "Game of Thrones”.
 Not far from this majestic mountain is a waterfall that completes the picturesque scene.
 Next, visit Snæfellsjökull National Park, encompassing a large area of Snæfellsnes Peninsula's western tip.
 For the more active, explore some incredible hiking trails, or simply enjoy your drive through the park and take in the beauty that surrounds you.
 Continue to the dramatic black pebble beach of Djúpalónssandur, where you can marvel at the black sands and colossal rock formations, volcanic landscapes, and remains of a 1948 shipwreck.
 Following lunch, re-join the coach to travel to Búðir, a picturesque hamlet surrounded by the stunning landscapes of the Snæfellsnes Peninsula.
 Stop to admire Búðakirkja, the 19th-century church and explore the area before embarking the ship in Arnarstapi.

-Option 2 - Natural Wonders of Snaefellsnes
+Option 2 - Natural Wonders of Snaefellsnes (Duration: 8 hours including lunch / Level of difficulty: Moderate)

 Upon disembarkation, stop at the iconic Mount Kirkjufell, a favorite among photographers and known to many as a filming location for the TV show "Game of Thrones”.
 Not far from this majestic mountain is a waterfall that completes the picturesque scene.
 Next, step into the 8,000-year-old Vatnshellir Cave, replete with stunning geology, fascinating rock formations, and colorful volcanic rock.
-Meet at your base near the cave, where your friendly guide will provide you with all the equipment that you need, including a helmet and headlamp (it is strongly recommended to wear comfortable and sturdy footwear, as the volcanic rock can be quite difficult to traverse).
+Meet at the base near the cave, where your friendly guide will provide you with all the equipment that you need, including a helmet and headlamp (it is strongly recommended that you wear comfortable and sturdy footwear, as the volcanic rock can be quite difficult to traverse).
 Then your friendly guide will give you a brief safety talk before you descend the spiral staircase into this subterranean wonderland.
-The tour meanders through the path of the lava flow around 200 meters into a large cave that lies around 35 meters beneath the surface of the earth, where you are greeted by some rainbow-colored volcanic rocks and incredible petrified lava formations.
+The tour meanders through the path of the lava flow around 200 meters into a large cave that lies around 35 meters beneath the surface of the earth, where you're greeted by some rainbow-colored volcanic rocks and incredible petrified lava formations.
 The cave is a fairly easy walk, although it will involve a degree of climbing.
 Following lunch, re-join the coach and travel to Arnarstapi and hike the coastal trail that connects the two villages of Arnarstapi and Hellnar.
 Now a National Reserve, this easy level hike encompasses geology, wildlife, amazing photo opportunities, folklore and most of all adventure.
 This old trail takes you along the wild shoreline with a view of the ocean and extraordinary columnar basalt and lava cliff formations on one side and stunning mountains and Snæfellsjökull Glacier on the other.
 The cliffs are alive with a wide range of bird species such as the Arctic Tern, the kittiwakes, gulls and fulmars.

-Option 3 - Snaefellsnes Adventure
+Option 3 - Snaefellsnes Adventure (Duration: 8 hours including lunch / Level of difficulty: Moderate-Difficult)

 The Land of Fire and Ice is well-known for its incredible landscapes and contrasting terrains that include several natural and geological wonders rarely found anywhere else on Earth.
 The unique geological history of Snæfellsnes will draw you in where you can explore sites revealing Iceland's unique geological history up close.
 Your first stop is at Eldborg crater, located on a short volcanic rift, just 200 meters in diameter, and 50 meters deep.
 It is the largest crater on this rift and was created in an eruption which occurred somewhere between 5000 and 6000 years ago.
 Unlike many of Iceland’s volcanoes, it has a very classic shape, with smooth sloping sides and a very definite crater.
 A marked hiking path leads through a shrub-covered lava field to the top of the crater offering incredible views of Snaefellsnes National Park.
-You continue to the symmetrical, hexagonal-shaped basalt columns at Gerðuberg Cliffs.
+Continue to the symmetrical, hexagonal-shaped basalt columns at Gerðuberg Cliffs.
 Stand in awe at these impressive cliffs, a natural marvel that spans 500 meters.
 To enjoy the best view, take a walk by the structures.
 Climbing up the cliff is possible but to really soak in the views of this geological structure, it's best to enjoy a walk alongside the cliffs.
 Following an early lunch, re-join the coach and head for the Pufubjarg bird cliff, home of nesting puffins and fulmars.
 From here, hike along the rugged coastline to witness the exceptionally beautiful Londrangar basalt cliffs, a geologic wonder that looks like a huge rock castle.
 There are many local birds here, and they are a noisy bunch.
 Puffins, but especially fulmars, nest in the many cavities in the two pillars.
 From here you hike across a pretty lava field covered in moss to Malarrif, where you can see the lighthouse and explore the beach.

 Day 16: Reykjavik | Disembark